 3 Ways to Transform Your Therapy Website

-Your website has content you wrote (or paid someone to write) that you’re just not happy with; it doesn’t convey your therapeutic presence or speak to your ideal client: The Reframe
+The Reframe: Your website has content that you wrote (or paid someone to write) but you’re just not happy with it.
+Your current site sounds like all the other therapist websites out there, and it doesn’t convey your therapeutic presence or speak to your ideal client.
+You need a writer with a deep understanding of the therapeutic process to rework your content so it lets you shine through.

-You started a blog on your therapy website and have lots of notes or half-written posts, but you don't have time to get them polished enough to go live… or you don’t feel confident about your writing skills: The Ghostwriter
+The Ghostwriter: You started a blog on your therapy website a while back but couldn’t keep up with it.
+You have lots of notes or half-written posts, but you don't have time to get them polished enough to go live.
+You’re looking for a collaborator to shape your notes or rough drafts into blog-ready articles that will help attract new clients.

 ➤ Looking for someone to write a Psychology Today profile?
 I charge $175 to write a new profile from scratch; a reduced rate of $150 may be available to rewrite an existing profile, at my discretion.
 Send me a message to ask about current availability.

 The Fresh Start ($750)

 When to choose this option: You've got a brand-new website set up, but no content—you need someone to craft web copy that accurately describes your services in your own therapeutic voice.
 Or, your new site came with generic text that says a lot about therapy in general but nothing at all about what makes you different from other providers.

 What you'll get: Fresh text for your Welcome page, About page, and Services page that’s compelling for your ideal client.
 The new content will be based on your goals for the website and your natural communication style.
 If you need more than these three basic pages, specialty pages are available as an add-on for $150 per page.